NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Dry-run resolvers that do not support opt-in MUST ignore the TBD_w EDNS0 option and MUST NOT attach the TBD_w EDNS0 option code in their replies.

-### Feedback from IETF 114

-**Note to the RFC Editor**: please remove this entire section before publication.

-This is addressed feedback as a result of IETF 114.
-We keep it here for future reference while the document is advancing.

-#### Client can send its own trust anchor (DS) with an EDNS0 option to resolver instead

-- Feedback by Nils Wisiol.

-- This is way more complex since it won't work for cached answers and will need to restart validation for that particular client query and probably also not cache the result.
-Other clients with the same query (but no EDNS0 DS) must not be mixed with whatever is happening with the injected trust anchor.

 # Signaling {#signaling}

 Signaling to dry-run resolvers that a delegation uses dry-run DNSSEC happens